google/zetasql/docs/json_functions.md

 SELECT FLOAT(JSON '123.4', wide_number_mode=>'EXACT') as result;
 SELECT FLOAT(JSON '123.4', wide_number_mode=>'exac') as result;

--- An error is thrown because the number cannot be converted to FLOAT without loss of precision SELECT FLOAT(JSON '16777217', wide_number_mode=>'exact') as result;
+-- An error is thrown because the number can't be converted to FLOAT without loss of precision SELECT FLOAT(JSON '16777217', wide_number_mode=>'exact') as result;

 -- Returns a SQL NULL